precice/tutorials/turek-hron-fsi3/README.md

 summary: The Turek-Hron FSI cases are well-established numerical benchmarks and, therefore, well suited for verification of preCICE itself and the used adapters.
 In this tutorial, we focus on the FSI3 case, which presents the most challenging case in terms of added mass.
 Please note that the meshes of this case are significantly finer than for other tutorials.
 Running the simulation might take a few hours.
 We do not recommend to run this tutorials as your first preCICE tutorial.
 ---

+{% include important.html content="We have not yet ported the documentation of the preCICE tutorials from the preCICE wiki to here.
+Please go to the [preCICE wiki](https://github.com/precice/precice/wiki#2-getting-started---tutorials)" %}

 ## Setup

 The setup is shown schematically here: